opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

    :param k: Number of tree ensembles built in case of the classification problem
     (see :ref:`Training GBT`).
 Use this
-    parameter to change the ouput to sum of the trees' predictions in the ``k``-th ensemble only.
+    parameter to change the output to sum of the trees' predictions in the ``k``-th ensemble only.
 To get the total GBT model prediction, ``k`` value must be -1.
 For regression problems, ``k`` is also equal to -1.